Coronavirus and Allerdale's waste collection services

 If storage for at least 72 hours is not appropriate, arrange for collection as a Category B infectious waste by a specialist clinical waste contractor.
 We do not offer a clinical waste collection service.
 They will supply you with orange clinical waste bags for you to place your bags into so the waste can be sent for appropriate treatment.

-Helping to protect our bin crews
+Helping to protect our bin crews and yourself

 Our bin crews are working hard to carry out the waste collections in these challenging times.
 Please help to protect them by cleaning bin handles, lids and any black boxes you may have.
 And remember to wash your hands after putting your bin out and collecting it back in too.